-December 31, 2020, CPUC data on service availability-CPUC supplied block level broadband service information.
-The CPUC also determined the technologies that should be considered when defining served areas.
+February 25, 2023, CPUC data on service availability-CPUC supplied block level broadband service information.
+The CPUC also determined the technologies that should be considered when defining served areas as outlined in the table below.

 Table 3.
 Unserved Locations in California